jcordry/my_sfml_installer/README.md

 those files are about.

-You will eventually need to compile things in the labs in your own way, say but using the command line and a Makefile or by using codeblocks or some other way.
+You will eventually need to compile things in the labs in your own way, say by using the command line and a Makefile or by using codeblocks or some other way.

 **Note**: this is heavily dependent on the versions of the softwares